Stability in Quasineutral Plasmas with Thermalized Electrons: General Overview

 Before concluding our digression on the limiting systems, let us mention that the VDB system also appears as the semiclassical limit of an infinite dimensional system of coupled nonlinear Schr{\"o}dinger equations \cite{Bardos-Besse, Bardos-Besse2015, Bardos-BesseSC}.
 For a discussion about semiclassical limits involving the KIsE model, see \cite{Carles-Nouri, Ferriere}.
 See also \cite{ PuelCPDE, PuelM2AN} for combined semiclassical and quasineutral limits.

 \begin{paragraph}{Previous results on the quasineutral limit.}

 The mathematical study of the quasineutral limit can be traced back to the first pioneering works of Brenier and Grenier \cite{BG, Grenier95} on the electron model, which used an approach based on defect measures and gave a mathematically rigorous description of the `plasma oscillations' which appear in the electron case.
 Grenier \cite{Grenier99} then showed further that the limit holds in the sense of strong convergence, in one dimension, for smooth `single bump' type profiles.
 This structural assumption is critical in understanding the quasineutral limit.

-As observed by Grenier \cite{Grenier96, Grenier99}, an instability mechanism inherent to the physics, known as the \emph{two-stream} instability, presents an obstruction to the quasineutral limit.
+Indeed, as observed by Grenier \cite{Grenier96, Grenier99}, an instability mechanism inherent to the physics, known as the \emph{two-stream} instability, presents an obstruction to the quasineutral limit.
 It is well-known in plasma physics \cite{Chen} that velocity distributions with multiple sharp peaks, such as a beam injected into a bulk of lower energy plasma, are unstable profiles.
-Solutions evolving from initial data that are perturbations of this 'double bump' form exhibit phase-space vortices.
-This behaviour is observed in electron and ion \cite{BPLT1991} models.
+Solutions evolving from initial data that are perturbations of this `double bump' form exhibit phase-space vortices.
+This behaviour is observed in both electron \cite{RobertsBerkPRL} and ion \cite{BPLT1991} models.
 Mathematically this corresponds to the linearization of the Vlasov equation around this profile having an exponentially growing mode.
 The connection between these growing modes and the structure of the distribution was investigated for the electron model by Penrose \cite{Penrose}, who gave a stability criterion that shows in particular that profiles with a single maximum have no exponentially growing modes, while profiles with sufficiently sharp minima, such as certain double-bump profiles, do have exponentially growing modes.
 It is then reasonable to expect that these modes are an obstacle to the quasineutral limit due to the connection with a long-time limit.
 Indeed, Han-Kwan and Hauray \cite{HKH} used these unstable modes to construct counterexamples to the quasineutral limit in arbitrarily high Sobolev regularity.
+For ions, analogous criteria have been obtained in \cite{HKH, HKR}.